The skies over Boise were cloudy but appeared smoke-free on the morning of Monday, Aug. 27.

 “Air pollution in the Treasure Valley area and southwest Idaho has seen significant improvement due to the current low pressure system moving through the area.
 Due to the level of clearing the area has experienced, DEQ has updated the AQI forecast to reflect a more accurate representation of air quality conditions.
 Wildfire smoke is still expected to impact the area even during this improvement in conditions.
 These improvements are expected to continue in the short term with the potential of wildfire smoke impacts returning to the area early this week.
 Air quality is expected to remain in the YELLOW/MODERATE category.”

 Find out what real-time air quality monitors are showing right now.
-As of late Friday evening, two of the four real-time air quality monitors in the Treasure Valley are showing yellow, or moderate, levels of pollution, while two monitor in Downtown and East Boise are showing green, or good, air quality.
+On Monday morning, all four air quality monitors in the Treasure Valley were showing green, or healthy.

 Worried about the smoke impacting your health?
 Here are some tips from a Boise pulmonologist on how to protect yourself and family.